How Cultured Chicken is Made

 A well-characterized cell bank can support years of production (GFI 2021).

-The Hayflick limit (doubling limit) of cells matters enormously for cost:
+The Hayflick limit (doubling limit) of cells matters for cell banking logistics and cost, though the per-kg impact at scale is small (<1% of total):

 • Primary satellite cells can only double ~50-80 times before senescing (Hayflick 1965, Nature 2025)